 Get started with a compound interest account ASAP

-A key takeaway from the above examples is that you need to start as soon as you can.
+A key takeaway from the above examples is that the sooner you start, the more you stand to benefit.
 Whether your initial deposit amount is small or big, it’s all about getting time on your side and using that time, plus a commitment to regular deposits, to harness the power of compound interest.